Drinking Alcohol in Qatar: Important Rules To Know (2025)

-Doha Guides Team regularly reviews this article to ensure the content is up-to-date and accurate.
-The last editorial review and update were on 02 February 2024.
+The Doha Guides Team regularly reviews this article to ensure the content is up-to-date and accurate.
+The last editorial review and update were on 10 November 2025

 Is Alcohol Allowed in Qatar?